AlbertoCeresoli/Eryantis_Board_Game_SE/README.md

 Now you're ready to play.

 ### For command-line users
-In order to enable the ANSI color view from **Windows** prompt interface, you need to run as administrator the .bat file we provided before starting the game.
+In order to enable the ANSI color view from **Windows** prompt interface, you may need to run as administrator the .bat file we provided before starting the game.
 For a better experience as CLI users we also recommend to choose a window-size first and not to change it for the rest of the game.